cmvandrevala/cmvandrevala.github.io/teaching/csc/121/labs/what-a-complex-problem.md

 ## 📋 Dev Notes

-* You need to think about how you want to test these classes.
-Maybe try some assertions for each class individually along with a driver program?
+* You need to think about how you want to test this class.
+Maybe try some assertions for the class individually along with a driver program?

 ## 🖥️ Example Output